Hernán Garrido Lecca: Cabinet minister under García

 At the start of the second presidency of Alan García in July 2006, Garrido Lecca was appointed Minister of Housing, Construction and Sanitation.
 In December 2007, he was rotated in the cabinet as Minister of Health.

 Garrido Lecca resigned on 14 October 2008, amid the 2008 oil scandal, which led president Alan García to sack his entire cabinet led by Jorge del Castillo.
 Mentioned in one of the audio tapes between the protagonists of the scandal, Garrido Lecca was called as a witness throughout the investigations in which he recognized having met with Dominican businessman Fortunato Canaan at some point before the scandal erupted.

-2026 Presidential run
+2026 presidential run

 During a television interview in ATV in late August 2024, Garrido Lecca announced his candidacy for the Peruvian Aprista Party presidential nomination for the 2026 general election.

 Into 2025, Garrido Lecca announced Omar Quesada and Olga Cribilleros as his running mates, registering his ticket in order to participate in the presidential primary to be held on 30 November 2025.

+At the primary election held on 30 November 2025, Garrido Lecca finished fourth with 2,278 votes (15.95 percent), losing to newcomer Enrique Valderrama, who received 3,711 votes (25.98 percent), and trailing behind Javier Velásquez and Jorge del Castillo.
+The outcome was broadly seen as a major upset from an external perspective, since the more seasoned candidates were widely expected to prevail based on their established political careers and internal coalitions.
+Upon learning the results, Garrido Lecca conceded the election and announced his support for Valderrama in his presidential campaign.